Skip to content

 • When sorting plugins for sequential processing any plugin listing roles as its dependencies here is processed after those plugins claiming either role.

-• If any of the declared dependencies is missing the bootstrap fails cancelling whole application startup.
+• If any of the declared dependencies is missing the bootstrap fails cancelling whole application startup unless the dependency has been declared as optional by prepending the role it depends on with a ?.

 Example